 Implementation and Evaluation.
-We prototype VISTA on top of two PD systems, Spark and Ignite [22], with Tensor-Flow as the DL system.
-We chose these systems due to their popularity but note that our ideas are general and applicable to other DL systems (e.g., PyTorch [10]) and PD systems (e.g., Greenplum [9]) as well.
+We prototype VISTA on top of two PD systems, Spark and Ignite [25], with Tensor-Flow as the DL system.
 Our API is in Python.
 We perform an extensive empirical evaluation of VISTA using 2 real-world multimodal datasets and 3 deep CNNs.
 VISTA avoids many crash scenarios and reduces total runtimes by 58% to 92% compared to existing baseline approaches.

-Relationship to Database Optimization.
-Our approach is inspired by query optimization in the database literature [49].
-But our execution plans and optimizer have no counterparts in databases because they treat CNNs as black-box user-defined functions that they do not rewrite.
+Our approach is inspired by the long line of work on multi-query optimization in RDBMSs [60].
+But our execution plans and optimizer have no counterparts in prior work because they treat CNNs as black-box user-defined functions that they do not rewrite.
 In contrast, VISTA treats CNNs as first-class operations, understands their memory footprints, rewrites their inference, and optimizes this workload in a principled and holistic manner.